Scleroderma Lung Study III - Combining Pirfenidone With Mycophenolate

 - .
 Prior use of potential disease modifying antirheumatic drugs (DMARDs) according to the following exposure rules:

-- Use of oral cyclophosphamide (CYC), MMF, azathioprine or other oral or short half-life DMARDs (as detailed in Protocol Section 7.5.1a) for more than 12 weeks in the past six months.
+- Use of oral cyclophosphamide (CYC), MMF, azathioprine or other oral or short half-life DMARDs (as detailed in Protocol Section 7.5.1a) for more than 6 months in the past year as determined at the time of the initial screening visit.

-- Treatment with three or more intravenous doses of CYC, Rituximab or other intravenous or injectable DMARDs (as detailed in Protocol Section 7.5.1b) in the past year.
+- Treatment with more than three intravenous doses of CYC, one treatment course of Rituximab or other intravenous or injectable DMARDs (as detailed in Protocol Section 7.5.1b) in the past year.

 - More distant history of treatment with a DMARD is allowed as long as the patient has a new diagnosis/new episode of active SSc-ILD since stopping that treatment and meets the criteria noted in 15a or 15b. .

 - .
-Use of CYC, MMF, azathioprine, Rituximab or other DMARD (as defined in Protocl Section 7.5.1a&b) in the 30 days prior to their baseline visit unless the patient is on MMF and the responsible physician indicates that continued use s in the best clinical interest of the patient.
+Use of CYC, MMF, azathioprine, Rituximab or other DMARD (as defined in Protocol Section 7.5.1a&b) in the 30 days prior to their baseline visit unless the patient is on MMF and the responsible physician indicates that continued use is in the best clinical interest of the patient.

 - .
 Active infection (lung, ulcers or elsewhere) whose management would be compromised by immunosuppression.